 1.4.7 Study groups shall establish and maintain a work programme, which includes target dates for consenting or determining each draft Recommendation.
 The work programme is available in a database which is searchable from the study group website.
 For each work item under development, the database contains the Recommendation number (or provisional mnemonic designation), the title, scope, editor, timing, priority, identification of any liaison relationships, any editor assigned, the location of the most recent text, the approval process and the status for documents in the approval process.
 The database is updated to reflect progress or completion of work, re-planning of in-progress items, or addition of new work items.

-The decision to add a new work item to the work programme shall be documented in the report of the meeting using the template in Annex A. Note that this may not be necessary to document the continuation of existing work (e.g., an amendment or revision of an existing Recommendation).
+The decision to add a new work item to the work programme shall be documented in the report of the meeting using the template in Annex A. The support of at least two ITU-T Members is required for the addition of a new work item.
+Note that this may not be necessary to document the continuation of existing work (e.g., an amendment or revision of an existing Recommendation) but may be highly desirable in some instances.

+The decision not to add a new or existing work item to the work programme shall also be reflected, with justification, in the meeting report.

 A work item may be considered for discontinuation from the work programme if it has not given rise to any contribution in the time interval of the previous two study group meetings.

+1.4.8 Guidance on the conducting of meetings at which contributions are discussed is given in Appendix II.

 1.5 Liaison statements